 They also drink alone more than they drink with other people.
-Not only this, they may claim that they simply can’t function unless they have a drink.
-It’s also common for people with an alcohol use disorder to not stop at one drink.
+They may even claim that they simply can’t function unless they have a drink.
+It’s also common for people with an alcohol use disorder not to stop at one drink.

 3. Experiencing Withdrawal Symptoms

-It is not uncommon for a person with an alcohol abuse problem to experience withdrawal symptoms when they don’t have a drink.
+It is not uncommon for a person with an alcohol abuse problem to experience withdrawal symptoms when they don’t drink.

 Indeed, some people drink so they won’t experience these symptoms.
 More than 200,000 people experience the discomfort of alcohol withdrawal every year.

-Symptoms of alcohol withdrawal can be mild or severe and include:
+Symptoms of alcohol withdrawal can range from mild to severe and include: